Lafayette, Colorado: History

-Lafayette was founded in 1888 by Mary E. (Foote) Miller.
+Lafayette was founded in 1888 by Mary E. Miller (née Foote).
 She filed the original Town of Lafayette plat in January 1888 and sold the first residential lot – Lot 6, Block G, Town of Lafayette – in March 1888 to Hugh Hughes.
 In February 1889, the Town of Lafayette was incorporated.

 Mary Miller and her husband, Lafayette Miller, had moved to the area to farm land they had purchased in March 1868 from Denver coal speculators Francis P. Heatly and Edward Chase.
 The farm also included land acquired by Mary's brother, James B. Foote, and father, John B. Foote, via the Homestead Act in 1871.
 In 1874 the Millers moved to Boulder.
 Lafayette Miller ran a butcher shop and was a town trustee.
 Lafayette Miller died in Boulder in 1878, after which Mary Miller moved back to the farm with their six small children.
 In 1884 coal was discovered on the Miller farm, and in 1887 John H. Simpson acquired a coal lease from James B. Foote and sank the first Simpson Mine shaft, thereby starting the coal mining era.
 In 1888 Mary Miller designated 37 acre of the farm for the town of Lafayette, which she named after her late husband.
 In July 1888 a second mine, the Cannon, went into operation and the first houses were built.
 Mary Miller submitted a revised 89 acre plat for the town in 1889.
 Also in early 1889, Mary Miller leased the rights to mine coal for 12.5 cents per ton to Charles Spencer and John H. Simpson.
 The two commenced sinking the Spencer coal mine 200 yards west of the Simpson coal mine.
 On April 2, 1889, the town of Lafayette was incorporated.
 As stipulated in the original property deeds for the platting, no alcohol could be sold or distributed east of what is now known as Public Road.
 In 1904, the Lafayette Town Board mandated that the "alcohol clause" be added to all platted additions to Lafayette.

 Lafayette quickly became a part of the coal-mining boom that all of eastern Boulder and southwestern Weld counties were experiencing, with the combined Spencer/Simpson mine being the largest and most productive.
 The Cannon floundered and failed to produce profitable quantities of coal.
 It closed in 1898.
 By 1914 Lafayette was a booming town with two banks and four hotels.
 Lafayette was also the location of one of the nation's first distributed electrical grids powered by the Interurban Power Plant that served Louisville, Boulder, Longmont, and Fort Collins.